Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company needs to secure its existing website running behind an Elastic Load Balancer.
-The website’s Amazon EC2 instances are CPU-constrained.
+The website's Amazon EC2 instances are CPU-constrained.
 What should be done to secure the website while not increasing the CPU load on the EC2 web servers?
 (Select TWO.)

 - [ ] Configure an Elastic Load Balancer with SSL pass-through.
 - [x] Configure SSL certificates on an Elastic Load Balancer.